mcghgb/hello-world/README.md

 # hello-world
-This is my main directory calles "master"
+This is my main directory called "master"

+This is my first comment on why I changed stuff.